Table Of Contents:

-Once the page loads, click the “Manage Now” button located in the top right of the header.
-There is often another “Manage Now” link located in the body of the site.
+Once the page loads, click the “Manage Now” button in the top right of the header.
+There is often another “Manage Now” link in the site’s body.

 Step 2: Get Started

-Google has created an easy interface that will ask you a series of questions about your business.
+Google has created an easy interface that will ask you questions about your business.
 First, you will need to enter your business name.

 Step 3: Enter your business address

 If you do not have a physical, brick-and-mortar business, click, “I deliver goods and services to my customers.”
-A second question will appear confirming you do not have a physical location and will show the region you service and not a mailing address on the map.
+A second question will appear confirming that you do not have a physical location and will show the region you service, not a mailing address on the map.

 Otherwise, enter your business’s physical address.

 Step 4: Confirming your location on the map